 Our interview process evaluates your skills, thinking, and experience.
 You’ll meet with several employees from different teams who will give a cross-section view of Booz Allen and look for quantifiable examples of functional expertise, consulting skills, teamwork, and leadership.

-In all, you can expect a multiple perspective interview, with sessions touching on consulting skills, resume probing, technical and functional abilities, and cultural fit.
-To help you make your presentation, we’ll help ensure you know what to expect at each stage of the interview process.
+You can expect a multiple-perspective interview, with sessions touching on consulting skills, resume probing, technical and functional abilities, and cultural fit.

 But behavioral-style interviews help determine not only whether a candidate can do the job, but also whether he or she has the characteristics that would make him or her successful in that position.